-In addition to, and related to, the Loan, the Corporation also entered into an off-take agreement with Red Kite for the sale of copper concentrates from the underground mine of the eastern deposits.
+In addition to, and related to, the 2013 Loan, the Corporation entered into an off-take agreement with Red Kite for the sale of copper concentrates from the underground mine of the eastern deposits.
 The Corporation will supply Red Kite with the percentage of total copper concentrate production based on the amount advanced to the Corporation through tranches divided by the total available loan.
-Post Tranche B, Red Kite will be entitled to purchase 25.5% of the Corporation's annual copper concentrates production from the eastern deposits when the Corporation commences commercial production.
+Post Tranche B, Red Kite is entitled to purchase 25.5% of the Corporation's annual copper concentrates production from the eastern deposits when the Corporation commences commercial production.
 The off-take agreement includes concentrate pricing based on market terms.

-An embedded derivative liability relating to the interest rate floor has been recognised for the Loan.
-The embedded derivative fair value of Tranche A of the loan at inception was \$847.
-The fair value of the embedded derivative liability relating to Tranche A is \$582 at December 31, 2013.
-The embedded derivative fair value of Tranche B of the Loan at inception was \$246.
-The fair value of the embedded derivative liability relating to Tranche B is \$233 at December 31, 2013.
-The change in value was recognised in the statement of operations as other income of \$278 for the six months ended December 31, 2013.
+An embedded derivative liability relating to the interest rate floor was recognised for the 2013 Loan.
+The embedded derivative fair value of Tranche A of the loan at inception was \$847 (December 31, 2013 - \$582).
+The embedded derivative fair value of Tranche B of the 2013 Loan at inception was \$246 (December 31, 2013 - \$233).
+When the 2013 Loan was repaid, the embedded derivative was settled.